betula/node-shared/README.md

 [![Build Status](https://travis-ci.org/betula/node-provide.svg?branch=master)](https://travis-ci.org/betula/node-provide)
 [![Coverage Status](https://coveralls.io/repos/github/betula/node-provide/badge.svg?branch=master)](https://coveralls.io/github/betula/node-provide?branch=master)

-Minimalistic Dependency Injection for Node.JS
+Async context based Dependency Injection for Node.JS without Dependency Injection Container, ServiceProvider, etc...

 - You can use it in any place of your application without rewrite your applications architecture or other preparations or initializations.
 - Each dependency can be class, function, or any another value, and plain JavaScript object of course too.